sonodar/aws-ssm-env-ruby/README.md

 ### removed_prefix: [String]

-It is used when `:snakecase` is specified in `naming`.
+Used when `:snakecase` is specified in `naming`.
-Specify the prefix of the parameter name to exclude from the environment variable name.
+By this option, you can specify the prefix of the parameter name to exclude from the environment variable name.
-If `:removed_ prefix` is not specified, and `:begins_with` or `:path` was specified, use it.
+If `:removed_ prefix` is not specified, and `:begins_with` or `:path` is specified, that will be used.

 ### delimiter: [String, Regexp]

-It is used when `:snakecase` is specified in `naming`.
+Used when `:snakecase` is specified in `naming`.
-Specify a character string or regular expression to be converted to an underscore.
+By this option, you can specify a string or a regular expression to be converted to an underscore.
 The default is a slash (`/`).

 ### fetch_size: [Integer]